yunyaogu/yunyaogu.github.io/README.md

 # ReddeningNeckThanJudging
 # Less Judging to support all types of work.
+# No shame to own that I carry Asperger gene.

 # Now practicing telling more low class jokes to network, or simply keeping up with #AlphaTrend like pulling out thick neck.